xm1701/bcPRS/README.md

 Note:

-1. The above example focuses on the situation in which we have the PRS of one trait and the individual-level data of the second trait.
+1. The above example focuses on the situation in which we have the PRS of one trait (trait 1) and the individual-level data of the second trait (trait 2).
 Another common case in practice is that we have PRS for both of the two traits.
-We have also studied this case in our preprint, and the function to correct the bias is bc_prs2() in the package.
+We have also studied this case in our preprint, and the function to correct the bias is implemented as bc_prs2() in the package.

 2. The above example assumes that the training and testing GWAS is independent.
-Suppose training and testing GWAS are partially overlapped and the number of overlapping samples is known, you can input this number in the bc_prs() function.
+If training and testing GWAS are partially overlapped and the number of the number of overlapping samples is known, you can input this number in the bc_prs() function.
 If the overlapping number of unknown, one conservative option is to set n_overlap=n_test, where n_test is the sample size of your testing GWAS.
+This will give you the lower bound of genetic correlation estimator.